Agree-To-Agree-With | Commonly Confused Words

 Ways to tell them apart:

-Agree with is used when you and another person have the same opinion on something.
+• Agree with is used when you share the same opinion as someone else.